Pastoral & Community Care Services

 The program offers empowering, meaningful, and defining learning opportunities that awaken a sense of purpose, love, and confidence amongst trainees.
 We value authenticity, faith & tradition, and strive to embody a sense of fortitude, beauty, and substance in delivering high quality content.

 REFINING THE CORE (Level 1)

 Often, we try to help others and build community before we have done the personal work involved in preparing ourselves for the journey.
 The goal of Refining the Core is to inspire an honest exploration of the self through a week long intensive focused on heartwork.
 Heartwork means reflecting on the state of our hearts by considering how mindfulness, vulnerability, and gratitude build greater awareness and ultimately spiritual wellness.
 The program is delivered through discussions, storytelling, meditative practice, service based learning, and reflective writing.

-RTC is offered twice a year; our next retreat will be in the Spring from March 25-31, 2019.
+Our next retreat will be in the Fall from October 28-Nov 3, 2019.
 APPLY TODAY!

 CARING FOR PEOPLE (Level 2)

 This bi-annual program for Ta’leef Academy Alumni consists of two weekend intensives and 6 weekly webinars, providing training on Ta’leef’s approach to mental health, integral wellness, and community care.
 Caring for People (CFP) will provide a combination of didactic and experiential learning, with direct access to instructors during both the in-person and webinar-style sessions.

 Our next retreat will be in the Summer from June 14-June 16, followed by 6 weekly online webinars, and the second intensive weekend retreat on 2019.
 APPLY TODAY!
 (Refining the Core prerequisite required to apply).

 PLANTING INTENTIONAL COMMUNITIES - CONSULTING ENGAGEMENT